-MS Office is probably the most common productivity program in the world, with millions of people using Word to write all kinds of documents every day, from primary school essays to professional writing manuscripts.
+Microsoft Office, also known as MS Office, is probably the most common productivity program in the world.
+Millions of people use Microsoft Word to write all kinds of documents every day, from primary school essays to professional writing manuscripts.
 Knowing important shortcut keys in Microsoft Word will make whichever job you have easier, faster, and more enjoyable.

 Shortcut keys, also known as hotkeys, help make your writing tasks easier to execute.
 It speeds up your work by allowing you to give simple commands using the keyboard rather than searching through a menu with your mouse.